mxagar/text_sentiment/README.md

     text = text.replace(char, "")

 # Count word appearances
+# We can do that for each class/sentiment
+# and then compute the ratios for each word!
 word_counts = Counter()
 for word in text.lower().split(): # split removing white spaces, \n, etc.
     word_counts[word] += 1